 Report finds there would be 5,000 fewer COVID-19 deaths if Black and Hispanic residents in Texas had same mortality rates as White residents.

 EHF announces $2.1 million commitment to support Texas organizations that are raising community voices to influence health

-Grants are aimed at activating communities across Texas to address health-related opportunities and challenges affecting their neighborhoods.
+Grants are aimed at activating communities to address health-related opportunities and challenges affecting their neighborhoods.

 Sim and Hensman write why data suggests that there is a continued need for financial relief for Harris County and programs should dig deeper into their data and networks to ensure that assistance is flowing equitably to populations who are hurting the most.

 Less than half of Texans say they’re very likely to get a COVID-19 vaccine and certain groups are even more hesitant.
 But there are some Texans who now appear more likely to get vaccinated than just a few months ago.
 Those are some of the latest findings from EHF’s statewide survey completed in December.

 Are Texans Skipping or Postponing Medical Care During the COVID-19 Pandemic?
 Major Takeaways from EHF’s Statewide Poll

 EHF’s Shao-Chee Sim writes that it’s disconcerting that six months after the pandemic started, more than one third of Texans are still skipping or delaying medical care.